heliotropium72/CarND-Behavioral-Cloning-P3/README.md

 | Epochs         | 5     |

 The model performed well on training and validation set suggesting that there is no major overfitting.
-![alt text][image1]
+![alt text][loss]

 ### Performance on track
-After training, the car suffesfully stays on track 1.
-There is still room for improvement as the car is wiggeling around the center of the lane.
+After training, the car successfully stays on track 1.
+There is still room for improvement as the car is wiggling around the center of the lane.
 Also the recorded data is all from the same track, using also data from the second track would generalize the model to new situations.
 However, for me this was out of questions due to the simulator controls.